-Our aim of the strategy is to use a combination of quantitative and qualitative capabilities to identify a diversified set of companies and countries which aids investors to get exposure to an ESG conscious portfolio while controlling for various market risks and biases including crowding and valuation.
+Our aim of the strategy is to use a combination of quantitative and qualitative capabilities to identify a diversified set of countries which aids investors to get exposure to an ESG conscious portfolio while controlling for various market risks and biases including crowding and valuation.

-We create an ESG case for each of our candidate companies/countries.
+We create an ESG case for each of our candidates.

-We use various company/country and external data sources to gather ESG relevant information for each candidate (i.e., GHG, Net Zero targets and Process, exposure to green or brown activities, physical risk assessment and so on).
-We also verify the fundamental characteristics and soundness of the company/country.
+We use various country and external data sources to gather ESG relevant information for each candidate (i.e., GHG, Net Zero targets and Process, exposure to green or brown activities, physical risk assessment and so on).
+We also verify the fundamental characteristics of the country.

-If all of the above steps collectively check out and agreed upon with the ESG working group during the preliminary review, we invest in the candidate company/country.
+If all of the above steps collectively check out and agreed upon with the ESG working group during the preliminary review, we invest in the candidate country.